 Chronic myeloid leukemia (CML), also known as chronic myelogenous leukemia, is a type of cancer that starts in the blood-forming cells of the bone marrow and invades the blood.
 Only about 10% of leukemias are CML.

 Whether you’re worried about developing chronic myeloid leukemia, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Chronic Myeloid Leukemia.

 Learn about the causes of chronic myeloid leukemia and what you might be able to do to help lower your risk.